thingsdb/ThingsGUI/README.md

 #### User configuration (1)

 If you have `GRANT` rights it is possible to add, rename and delete a user and to set and reset the password.
-If you have `EVENT` rights it is still possible to set and reset your own password.
+If you have `CHANGE` rights it is still possible to set and reset your own password.

 #### Access rules (2)

 If you have `GRANT` rights it is possible to modify the [access rules](https://docs.thingsdb.net/v0/thingsdb-api/grant/) of yourself and others.
 The access rules are specific for every [scope](https://docs.thingsdb.net/v0/overview/scopes/), including the different collections and nodes there are.
-For example it is possible to grant someone `EVENT` rights to one specific collection only, and exclude the user from other ones.
+For example it is possible to grant someone `CHANGE` rights to one specific collection only, and exclude the user from other ones.

 #### Tokens (3)

-If you have `EVENT` rights it is possible to add and delete access tokens of yourself.
+If you have `CHANGE` rights it is possible to add and delete access tokens of yourself.
 If it involves other users you need `GRANT` rights to do this.